 Political Reforms Shortly after assuming power, the military instituted a series of executive decrees, known as Institutional Acts, aimed at expanding the power of the executive over the legislative power.
-The laws allowed the government to purge dissidents, suspend the political rights of
+The laws allowed the government to purge dissidents, suspend the political rights of any citizen, and cancel the mandates of elected politicians.
+The president was also empowered to pass constitutional amendments and expenditure bills with only a simple majority from congress

-7João Goulart's raise to power in 1961 was highly unexpected.
+12João Goulart's raise to power in 1961 was highly unexpected.
 Goulart was a left-wing politician affiliated to PTB.
 He won the vice-presidency in a separate ticket election from the presidency which was won by Jânio Quadros, an UDN politician.
 The presidency of Quadros was characterized by a high degree of political instability and he resigned just 8 months after taking office.
 Goulart was considered a dangerous politician by most Brazilian elites due to his strong ties to leftist movements.
 During his term he tried to implement a number of policies that were considered a threat to the economic interests of several groups, such as land reform or enfranchisement of illiterate people.

-8There is still some debate among historians about the military's motives to modernize the economy and limit the power of traditional elites.
+13There is still some debate among historians about the military's motives to modernize the economy and limit the power of traditional elites.
 On the one hand, some argue that their corporate interests may have been more aligned with those of industrial elites and new entrepreneurs that had more to gain from the modernization of agriculture and the reduction of corruption.
 On the other hand, the threat of communism and a potential revolution is also described as a reason for trying to break clientelism and the power of traditional elites (Soares, 1979; Hagopian, 1996; Houtzager, 1998).